alistratov/strrange/docs/index.md

 # ['1000.png', '1001.png', '1002.png']
 ```

 Ambiguities are inevitable: the algorithm is “magical” in the sense that it tries to guess the intended sequence, but sometimes this magic does not work.
-For example, after the sequence `"A8", "A9"` should the next element be `"AA"`, `"A10"`, `"BA"`, or `"B0"`?
+For example, after the sequence `'A8', 'A9'` should the next element be `'AA'`, `'A10'`, `'BA'`, or `'B0'`?

 For fine-grained control, you may use the underlying [Alphabet](alphabet.md) class.